yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

    | PATRIOT 8G UHS CARD - Voltage switching fails and enumerates in high speed   |
    +------------------------------------------------------------------------------+

-   **Known Workaround**: For cards which doesn't enumerate in UHS mode, removing the PULLUP resistor in CLK line and changing the GPIO to PULLDOWN increases the frequency in which the card enumerates in UHS modes.
+   **Known Workaround**: For cards that don't enumerate in UHS mode, removing the PULLUP resistor in CLK line and changing the GPIO to PULLDOWN increases the frequency that the card enumerates in UHS modes.

    +--------------------+-------+---------+